Schwerdtfeger-Fillmore-Springer-Cnops Construction Implemented in GiNaC: Abstract

 \section{Abstract}

-This is an implementation of the Fillmore--Springer--Cnops construction (FSCc) based on the Clifford algebra capacities~\cite{Kisil04c} of the \GiNaC\ computer algebra system.
-FSCc linearises the linear-fraction action of the M\"obius group.
+This is an implementation of the Schwerdtfeger--Fillmore--Springer--Cnops construction (SFSCc) based on the Clifford algebra capacities~\cite{Kisil04c} of the \GiNaC\ computer algebra system.
+SFSCc linearises the linear-fraction action of the M\"obius group.
 This turns to be very useful in several theoretical and applied fields including engineering.
+The package is realised as a C++ library and there are several Python wrapper of it, which can be used in interactive mode.

-The core of this realisation of FSCc is done for an arbitrary dimension, while a subclass for two dimensional cycles add some 2D-specific routines including a visualisation to PostScript files through the \MetaPost\ or \Asymptote\ software.
+The core of this realisation of SFSCc is done for an arbitrary dimension, while a subclass for two dimensional cycles add some 2D-specific routines including a visualisation to PostScript files through the \MetaPost\ or \Asymptote\ software.

 This library is a backbone of many results published in~\cite{Kisil05a}, which serve as illustrations of its usage.
 It can be ported (with various level of required changes) to other CAS with Clifford algebras capabilities.